pingcap/docs/tidb-resource-control.md

 > **Note:**
 >
 > - Each write operation is eventually replicated to all replicas (by default, TiKV has 3 replicas).
 Each replication operation is considered a different write operation.
 > - The preceding table lists only the resources involved in RU calculation for TiDB Self-Managed clusters, excluding the network and storage consumption.
-For TiDB Serverless RUs, see [TiDB Serverless Pricing Details](https://www.pingcap.com/tidb-cloud-serverless-pricing-details/).
+For TiDB Cloud Serverless RUs, see [TiDB Cloud Serverless Pricing Details](https://www.pingcap.com/tidb-cloud-serverless-pricing-details/).
 > - Currently, TiFlash resource control only considers SQL CPU, which is the CPU time consumed by the execution of pipeline tasks for queries, and read request payload.

 ## Parameters for resource control